wxWidgets/Phoenix/README.rst

 Latest Snapshot Builds
 ----------------------

-You can find the snapshots of the latest wxPython Phoenix build files, including source snapshots, wheels files for Windows and Mac, and etc. at: https://wxpython.org/Phoenix/snapshot-builds/.
+You can find snapshots of the latest wxPython Phoenix build files, including source snapshots, wheels files for Windows and Mac, and etc. at: https://wxpython.org/Phoenix/snapshot-builds/.
 These files are built at most once per day, on any day that has had a commit to the master branch.